stonefl/stonefl.github.io/_posts/2020-03-16-setup-kubeflow-cluster-in-shared-vpc-on-google-cloud-platform.md

 kfctl build -V -f ${CONFIG_FILE}
 ```

-- Then update the `${KF_DIR}/gcp_config/cluster.jinja` file created from step 3 to specify the network and subnetwork:
+Step 4: Then update the `${KF_DIR}/gcp_config/cluster.jinja` file created from step 3 to specify the network and subnetwork:
 ```
 cluster:
   name: {{ CLUSTER_NAME }}